microsoft/vscode-docs/docs/copilot/overview.md

 If you have code selected in the editor, Copilot scopes your question to the selection.

 Depending on your question, Copilot can also suggest code modifications.
-Copilot gives a preview of the updates, which you can then accept (`kb(interactive.acceptChanges)`) or discard (`kb(inlineChat.discard)`).
+Copilot gives a preview of the updates, which you can then accept (`kb(inlineChat.acceptChanges)`) or discard (`kb(inlineChat.discard)`).

 ![Copilot inline chat asking to convert a sort alogrithm to use bubble sort](images/overview/inline-chat-convert-sort.png)